Hampstead VillageHampstead.

 In the coldest winters of the 19th century the Heath ponds froze solid enough for skating.
 The records photographs and memories of those extraordinary events.

-The winter of 1895 was the last time the Hampstead Heath ponds froze solid enough for large scale skating.
-Contemporary accounts describe thousands of Londoners on the ice, a scene more associated with 17th century Thames frost fairs than with Victorian north London.
-The ponds were covered with skaters from dawn to dusk for nearly two weeks and the archive at Burgh House holds photographs of the event.
+The winter of 1895 was the last time the Hampstead Heath ponds froze solid enough for large-scale skating.
+Contemporary accounts describe thousands of Londoners on the ice β€” a scene more associated with seventeenth-century Thames frost fairs than with Victorian north London.
+The ponds were covered with skaters from dawn to dusk for nearly two weeks, and the archive at Burgh House holds photographs of the event.

 Earlier freezes are recorded in paintings and prints.
-The view from Parliament Hill in hard winters with the frozen ponds reflecting the winter sky appears in several Victorian watercolours.
-The skaters are shown in formal dress, top hats long skirts muffs.
+The view from Parliament Hill in hard winters β€” with the frozen ponds reflecting the winter sky β€” appears in several Victorian watercolours, and the skaters are shown in the formal dress of the day: top hats, long skirts, muffs.
+Constable's Heath sketches, discussed in our Constable feature, include a handful of winter studies, though none of skating specifically.

 J